LIFE FELLOWSHIP LIVE | WATCH IN

 Share the the LF GBB Leadership team if you are having trouble deciding which facility to be apart of.

 Yes, men and women can both serve inside the opposite gender’s facilities, just not lead the opposite gender’s LifeGroup.
 Learning more about how we can treat each other as brother/sisters in Christ to the opposite gender can provide a lot of growth to those we are ministering to.

-When our teams arrive at the correctional facility, we generally sign a log book, turn in our driver’s licenses and walk through a metal detector.
+When our teams arrive at the correctional facility, we generally sign, turn in our driver’s licenses and walk through a metal detector.
 An officer may pat each person down in a gender appropriate manner.
-We always walk to the meeting room together as a team and are usually escorted by security both in and out.
+We always walk in the gym for service, together as a team and are escorted correctional staff.

 On Training Day, the DOC trainer will go over all the rules pertaining to ministering inside a correctional facility.
 Primarily, we only take in the material that is used for the Sunday Worship Service or LifeGroups.
 All materials must be pre-approved DOC.
 We are not allowed to take gum, food, drinks, iPods or electronic devices into the prison without prior approval.
 If you must have medication with you, you will have to leave it with the gate security and come out of the facility to access it if needed.